 Heritage State Park, also known as This is the Place Monument, lies right at the mouth of Emigration Canyon across from the Hogle Zoo.
-The park has many special events, which we’ve written about before, but we haven’t given a review of the park.
+The park has many special events, which we’ve written about before, but we want to talk about This is the Place Heritage Park in Winter.

 We went to Heritage State Park in January and much of the park was open for visits.
-We spent time in the museum downstairs where you can find a small display on the Mormon Battalion.
-We also got to ride the mini train, and the tour was great.
+Our day began with time in the museum downstairs where you can find a small display on the Mormon Battalion.
+We also got to ride the train, and the tour was great.
 The train leads you around the village, and the conductor gives a history of each of the buildings.
 In January at least, he also tells you which buildings are open.